-- The module configuration menu on the left, containing 7 collapsible tabs that can be personalized according to your needs: My favorites, Configuration, Objects, Users and groups, Audit logs, Reports and Monitoring.
-A search bar is available for the last 6 modules.
+- The module configuration menu on the left, containing 6 collapsible tabs that can be personalized according to your needs: Configuration, Network objects, Users and groups, Audit logs, Reports and Monitoring.
+A search bar is available for these 6 modules.

 - A dynamic area at the center, containing 13 modules or widgets:

 - Network

 - Alarms

 - Resources

 - License

 - Hardware

 - Properties

 - New applications

 - Active Update

 - Services

 - Interfaces

 - High availability

 - Sandboxing

 - Stormshield Management Center